Bereshit (parashah): The Sabbath

 Genesis 2:1–3 refers to the Sabbath.
 The Hebrew Bible repeats the commandment to observe the Sabbath 12 times.

-Genesis 2:1–3 reports that on the seventh day of Creation, God finished God’s work, rested, and blessed and hallowed the seventh day.
+Genesis 2:1–3 reports that in the seventh phase of Creation, God finished God’s work, rested, and blessed and hallowed the seventh phase.

 The Sabbath is one of the Ten Commandments.
-Exodus 20:8–11 commands that one remember the Sabbath day, keep it holy, and not work or cause anyone under one's control to work, for in six days God made heaven and earth and rested on the seventh day, blessed the Sabbath, and hallowed it.
+In Exodus 20:8–11 "the LORD God" commands that one remember the Sabbath day, keep it holy, and not work or cause anyone under one's control to work, on the grounds that he had made heaven and earth in six "yom" and rested in the seventh "yom", blessed the sabbath "yom", and hallowed it.
 Deuteronomy 5:12–15 commands that one observe the Sabbath day, keep it holy, and not work or cause anyone under one's control to work—so that one's subordinates might also rest—and remember that the Israelites were servants in the land of Egypt and God brought them out with a mighty hand and by an outstretched arm.

 In the incident of the manna in Exodus 16:22–30, Moses told the Israelites that the Sabbath is a solemn rest day; prior to the Sabbath one should cook what one would cook and lay up food for the Sabbath.
 And God told Moses to let no one go out of one's place on the seventh day.

-In Exodus 31:12–17, just before giving Moses the second Tablets of Stone, God commanded that the Israelites keep and observe the Sabbath throughout their generations, as a sign between God and the children of Israel forever, for in six days God made heaven and earth, and on the seventh day God rested.
+In Exodus 31:12–17, just before giving Moses the second Tablets of Stone, "the LORD God" commanded that the Israelites keep and observe the Sabbath throughout their generations, as a sign between "the LORD God" and the children of Israel forever, on the grounds that in six days "the LORD God" made heaven and earth, and on the seventh day he rested.